HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 }
 ```

-#### 2.6.2) External Actuator
+#### 2.6.2) External Executor

 An external executor is a class or function implemented by an external program that meets the requirements of the action tag.
 It is usually used to perform complex selection, iteration, reduction, and sorting operations, especially some special selections that cannot be implemented through the built-in executor.
 When filtering, reducing, and sorting operations.

-When using an external executor, the HVML interpreter will dynamically call the corresponding function or create the corresponding class object to perform the corresponding operation according to the type prefix of the executor and the current action label.
+When using an external executor, the HVML interpreter will dynamically call the corresponding function or create the corresponding class object to perform the corresponding operation according to the type prefix of the executor and the current action tag.
 The HVML interpreter should support at least the following two types of external executors:

 - `CLASS: <className>@[<moduleName>]`: means to use the `<className>` class in the module `<moduleName>` as the executor, mainly used for `iterate` action elements.
 - `FUNC: <funcName>@[<moduleName>]`: means to use the `<funcName>` function in the module `<moduleName>` as the executor, which can be used for `choose`, `iterate`, `reduce`, ` sort` and `update` action elements.